abdrnasr/Chat-App-with-Keycloak-IAM/README.md

 ## Why It Was Developed
 - **Part of a Multi-Phase Enterprise Security Project** – This app is one component of a larger **Cybersecurity, Software Engineering, and DevSecOps project** that simulates a realistic enterprise environment, including IAM, secure CI/CD, centralized monitoring, secrets management, and attack simulation.
 - **Role-Based Access Control (RBAC)** – Demonstrates how an IAM can enforce RBAC seamlessly within an application.
 - **Reference Implementation** – Intended as a simple example for integrating apps with Keycloak IAM.
+- **Utilized In Secure CI/CD Pipeline**  – The app was used to demonstrate a secure, End-to-End CI/CD Pipeline.

 [Learn more about the larger project here.](https://github.com/abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab)